bloycey/blog-2.0/write-a-blog/underengineered-blog.md

 And that's an issue.

 Initially the stack for this blog was a Gatsby front-end with the content coming from Sanity CMS.
-Now both of these pieces of tech were pretty impressive circa 2019 (and still are), but did I really need to be using graphql, managing state, and componetising all the things.
+Now both of these pieces of tech were pretty impressive circa 2019 (and still are), but did I really need to be using graphql, managing state, and componetising all the things?
 Absolutely not.

 A better choice might have been a static site generator like [Eleventy](https://www.11ty.dev/), but even better is not to use anything at all.
 That's right, raw HTML, CSS, and JS baby!
 Well... almost.

 ## The new stack

-Bloycey.blog 2.0 is essentially an extremely minimal hacked together static site generator built on the fly with a github action.
-And the developer experience is blissful.
+Bloycey.blog 2.0 is essentially an extremely minimal hacked together static site generator built on the fly using a node script and a netlify build command.
+And the developer experience is blissful 😌.